sarefo/sarefo.github.io/DuoNat/documentation/DuoNat Codebase Overview.md

 - The codebase is modular, allowing for easy expansion of features.
 - There's a focus on performance optimization, especially with image preloading.
 - The project uses modern JavaScript features and follows a component-based architecture.
+- Most of the code uses ES modules.
+But the server/ backend part uses Node.js with Express.js.
 - There's an emphasis on maintaining a smooth user experience across devices.
+- I want to start using Firebase, at least for user management, maybe also for hosting and messaging.
+- It's important to be able to add taxon pair data to the database soon, in a semi-automatic, robust way.
+- The app should also be able to determine the location of the user (or they provide it), and then filter for "near here" taxa.

+## Advice to LLM
 When working on specific features or bug fixes, you can request relevant modules based on this overview.
 For example, if working on the drag-and-drop functionality, you'd primarily need `dragAndDrop.js`, `eventHandlers.js`, and possibly `gameLogic.js`.
 Note that the user may already have provided some of them at the beginning of a discussion.